Triaged/triaged.github.io/_posts/2014-08-25-why-we-created-badge.markdown

 * Bold prediction:  In 10 years, employees will receive personal IT budgets, and reserve seats to the software they believe they need to get their job done.
 Further, they'll review their experience with each vendor in a system that's Yelp for B2B software.

+###Five Challenges & Five Big Questions

-###As work has changed, new challenges have emerged, and they'll become more pressing over time:
+As work has changed, new challenges have emerged, and they'll become more pressing over time:

 **I don't know how or when to get a hold of people.** Everywhere I work, I end up developing custom escalation paths for people I work with.
 Some usually reply to email.
 Some only reply to text or phone calls.
 Some only respond when I walk over to their desk.
 And for most people, it varies based on how busy they are in a particular day.